susestudio/studio-help/200_create/190_supportability-report.md

 * With *full supportability report* it lists each package in your appliance and its license.
 * With the *X licenses* link it gives you a list of all used licenses in your appliance.
 * The *Y total packages* link shows a list of packages and their versions.

+If you want an overview of all licenses in your appliance, use `zypper licenses`